fribbels/Fribbels-Epic-7-Optimizer/README.md

 - If you're having trouble using it on Mac - "The application "FribbelsE7Optimizer" can't be opened":
   - Right click the app and click Open from the menu
   - Try unzipping the file using Unarchiver from the app store instead of Archive Utility.
 [Example](https://i.imgur.com/y9uGQcH.png)
-- If you're having trouble with Bluestacks/unable to resize the screenshots to 1600x900:
-  - Windows: See possible Bluestacks workaround [here](https://github.com/fribbels/Fribbels-Epic-7-Optimizer/commit/94b8730e94e6323b278265ab46f6602ed7822c22#r45552268).
-  - Mac: Resize to 1600x900 through Bluestacks options, then restart Bluestacks, then click the green button to fullscreen Bluestacks.
-After its fullscreened, screenshots will come out as 1600x900.

 - If a hero is missing from the drop down list, contact me to add it.

 - If you see a bunch of optimization result rows with the same stats, you probably have duplicate gear.
 [Example](https://i.imgur.com/hUcyN1I.png)
   - Use the Duplicates filter on the Gear screen to find and fix your duplicate gear.
 Alternatively Overwrite/Merge your gear data to start over.
 Be careful when using the Append option, because that can result in duplicate gear being added.
 Most of the time you'll want to use Merge.

-- If you're having problems with importing screenshot files:
-  - Inspect your screenshots and make sure they are exactly **1600x900** resolution.
-  - Make sure your Epic 7 settings have **English** and **High Quality Support** enabled.
-  - Try moving your app and screenshot folder to a different location. (try the desktop)

 * Drop by the Discord server for help debugging other issues: https://discord.gg/rDmB4Un7qg